AnhyDev/AnhyLingo/README.md

 <div class="content-container-y" style="box-sizing: border-box; margin: auto; padding: 30px; border-radius: 8px; max-width: 95%; min-width: 80%;">

-# ItemLingo
+# AnhyLingo

-ItemLingo is a plugin for Minecraft servers designed to create a multilingual interface.
+AnhyLingo is a plugin for Minecraft servers designed to create a multilingual interface.
 It allows players to receive system messages, messages from other plugins, as well as see names and descriptions of items in their chosen language.
 Tested on servers with `Spigot`, `Paper`, `Purpur` cores version `1.20.2`.
 The latest version of the `ProtocolLib` plugin is required for operation.

 </div>